What is Travel Bug or Wanderlust?

-We travel, some of us forever, to seek other places, other lives, other souls.
+We travel, some of us forever, to seek other places, other lives, and other souls.
 Anais Nin

+There are a couple of reasons why there is a rise in tourism leading to pollution, traffic jams, and a backlash from the local residents.
+One of the recent examples is Venice and Prague.
+The local residents are unhappy with the rise in rents because the residences are being offered to the tourists at a good profit, this is unaffordable for the locals.
+In many cities in Europe, locals are unable to find affordable houses for rent because of the same reasons.
 There are many reasons for Overtourism.
 One of the reasons is that there has been a general rise in travel.
 Another reason cited by some travel experts is the rise in social media use.
 Instagram pictures and stories are fuelling travel.
-The younger generation doesn’t want to hoard money and prefer to spend on experiences.
-Travel is one of the most popular experience accessible to all.
+The younger generation doesn’t want to hoard money and prefers to spend on experiences.
+Travel is one of the most popular experiences accessible to all.

 A lot of people advocate traveling in the off-season as an Overtourism solution.
 In my opinion, this can be one solution but we need to look away from the popular tourist destinations.
 Traveling in your own city can also mitigate some of the Overtourism issues.